marco-vrinssen/BentoCommands/README.md

 - `/q`: Leaves the current party or raid.
 - `/ui`: Reloads the user interface.
 - `/gx`: Restarts the graphics engine.
+- `/lua`: Toggles the display of LUA errors.